 Active committees are required to have at minimum two (2) scheduled meetings each semester, the details of which will be publized to the GSLIS student body.
 Meeting schedules, frequency, and format are otherwise at the Committee Chair’s discretion.

 One (1) liaison affiliated with Dominican University’s GSLIS as a faculty will be selected to work with LISSA.

 The faculty liaison will be selected by the GSLIS faculty at the end of each spring session.
 Term of service as faculty liaison will include the following fall and spring sessions.
 If the chosen faculty member is available to the LISSA board during the summer session, his or her participation is appreciated but not required.

-The duties of the faculty liaison shall include:
+The duties of the faculty liaison are:

-A. Sharing professional knowledge as an advisor to the LISSA board;
+A. Sharing professional knowledge as an advisor to the LISSA board.

 C. Attending LISSA board meetings whenever possible.